-There are lot more bottoms wearing PICO pants after this Christmas!
+There have been a lot more bottoms wearing PICO pants since Christmas!
 We had a lovely time in the lead up, selling at fairs in both Dorset and London.
 We met lots of lovely people and it was great to see new & old friends.
 We felt very grateful for all the positive feedback and support we received.

 Our visit to Gram Seva Mandal, in the Wardha district of Maharashtra, was an unexpected delight.
 After a few hours of being lost in rural Gopuri, in 49.8* heat, we were very happy to have found the ashram and meet the wonderful Tanmay who kindly welcomed his unexpected visitors with cups of refreshing lemongrass chai.

 As we sat on his step, listening to him talk about the cotton industry, it’s history, it’s many issues as well as its wonders, we were immediately struck by his in-depth knowledge and passion.

 Tanmay had learnt about Karuna & Vasant, and their work at Gram Seva Mandal and after studying he left his home city to live with them in their ashram.
 Here he has learnt how to grow and produce organically, live self-sufficiently and the art of village-scale production of hand-woven Khadi.

 Walking into the workshop was like entering an Aladdin’s cave, a space dedicated to the developing, innovating and salvaging of village scale machines which will allow communities to produce hand-woven cotton, from seed to cloth.
 There were so many things in the works, from domestic ginning machines, to roving machines, to a wide variety of spinning wheels, those small enough to carry on the train, to larger ones for whole communities to use - a homage to Gandhi and his philosophy.